ucsc/site-slugstrong/support-for-students.md

 layout: page
 title: "Support for Students"
 description: >
-  The Division of Student Success continues to serve and support students so they can continue to thrive both personally and academically during this uncertain time.
+  UC Santa Cruz continues to provide an array of support services so students—on campus or remote—can continue to thrive both personally and academically during this uncertain time.
 menu: "Support for Students"
 order: 5
 sidebar: true